guildai/guild.ai/pages/docs/intro.md

 Press `Enter` to confirm the operation.

-Guild runs the train operation by executing ``train.py`` as a Python main module---the operation is implemented entirely by that module.
-Guild however executes the module in a new directory for each run.
-We learn more about that in the next section.
+Guild runs the train operation by executing ``train`` (the module defined in `sample-project/train.py`) as a program---the operation is implemented entirely by that module.

 ## Experiments